anvch/genre_classifier/eda/eda_summary.md

 ## Key variables, data volume, missingness, and potential target or interaction signals.

 Key columns/variables:
-title, tag (music type), artist, year, views (Genius lyrics views), popularity, duration_ms, acousticness, explicit, danceability, key, loudness, speechiness, liveness, valence, tempo, clean_lyrics, lyrics_translated, word_count, unique_words, repetition_ratio, lexical_diversity, sentiment_polarity, region_group
+title, tag (music type), artist, year, views (Genius lyrics views), popularity, duration_ms, acousticness, explicit, danceability, key, loudness, speechiness, liveness, valence, tempo, clean_lyrics, lyrics_translated, word_count, unique_words, repetition_ratio, lexical_diversity, embeddings, sentiment_polarity, region_group

 To keep the data balanced, we wanted to aim to have roughly the same number of songs within each genre.
 We were aiming for around 50 for each genre, but unfortunately Chinese is lacking with only 24 songs.